freddy-alexis-ht/Git-GitHub/01-bases/README.md

 # Notes
-This is a test repo.
+This is the initial project repo.